dhowai/dhowai/README.md

-<h2> Hello there 👋, my name is Daryl Howai and welcome to my Github Page </h2>
+<h2> Hello there!
+My name is Daryl :metal: </h2>

-<h3> 👨🏻‍💻 &nbsp;About Me </h3>
+<h3> :space_invader: &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🔭 &nbsp; Currently in the process of applying for my first role in Web Development.
 - 🎓 &nbsp; Diploma in Full Stack Software Development
-- 🔭 I'm currently in the process of applying for my first role in Web Development.
-- 🌱 I’m currently learning Node.js with the express Framework.
+- 🌱 &nbsp; Currently learning Node.js with the express Framework.
-- ⚡ I enjoy playing the guitar, gaming and 3D printing in my spare time.
+- ⚡ &nbsp; I enjoy playing the :guitar:, :video_game: and 3D printing in my spare time.

 <h3> 🛠 &nbsp;Tech Stack</h3>